ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-onprem.md

   -a, --auxiliary-volumes strings   Comma separated list of identifiers of the volume(s) at storage host level.
 Repeat this option to add more auxiliary volumes.
   -d, --description string          Volume onboarding description.
   -s, --source-crn string           CRN of source ServiceBroker instance from where auxiliary volumes need to be onboarded.
+  -u, --user-tags strings           Comma separated list of user tags to be attached to the volume onboarding.
 ```

 **Examples**: